-Emily holds qualifications in HR, management and psychology, and leads a multi-disciplinary HR consulting organisation, Forsythes Human Resources, which is based in the Hunter and Central Coast region.
+Emily holds qualifications in HR, management and psychology, and leads a multi-disciplinary HR consulting organisation, Forsythes Human Resources.
 She actively seeks opportunities to support the growth and development of community-based initiatives via her highly developed commercial, critical analysis and interpersonal skills.

 Emily Davies O’Sullivan

-Emily Davies O’Sullivan is a professional Urban Planner in the private sector, holding a Bachelor of Planning (Hons) from the University of New South Wales.
+Emily is a professional Urban Planner in the private sector.
 Primarily her work involves problem solving and stakeholder management.
-She is the co-Director and Curator of Idea Bombing Newcastle, a community organisation which runs non conventional consultation and networking events, which highlight local talent and knowledge.
-She is a passionate Novocastrian and is focused on engaging with the community and empowering locals to make Newcastle the greatest place to live, work and play it can be.
+She is the co-Director and Curator of Idea Bombing Newcastle, a community organisation which runs non conventional consultation and networking events which highlight local talent and knowledge.

 Leah has worked for the Newcastle Permanent for more than a decade.
-After starting her career as a trainee in the Branch Network, Leah moved into a Head Office role focusing on innovation and regulation in the payments space and is currently working as a Project Officer within Digital Banking and Marketing.
+After starting her career as a trainee in the Branch Network in 2006, Leah has worked in various Head Office roles focusing on innovation and regulation in the payments space, and project and resource management.
 Having recently graduated from The University of Newcastle with a Master in Business Administration (MBA), Leah is keen to support those in creative industries to reach their full potential.

 Stuart has worked as a visual and public art creative practitioner, project manager and cultural planner since 1992.
 Through his work as a freelance consultant and for various NGOs and local government in Illawarra, Sydney and Central Coast, Stuart has focussed on design, planning and management of site specific collaborative works, the development of arts infrastructure, and, strategic programming and planning for regional cultural development.
 He is currently Cultural Planner at Central Coast Council.